Temporary Changes to Club Rules and Arrangements to Allow Members to Fly at the Field

 - The toilet may be used but you are advised to limit its use and use hand gel afterwards and leave it as clean as you can.
 The contractors carry out a deep clean when they empty the toilet.

 - All other Club rules apply as usual.

 The Club Committee has agreed to meet (on-line) on a weekly basis to review these rules.
 Thus, in time, we can move towards something closer to normal operations.

-Members will be informed of any changes by email and alerted via the Facebook page.
+Members will be informed of any changes by the website, email and alerted via the Facebook page.
 Please check both before travelling to the field.